jtilly/mex/README.md

 # Using Fortran and C++ mex files with Matlab
 [![Build Status](https://travis-ci.org/jtilly/mex.svg?branch=master)](https://travis-ci.org/jtilly/mex "Don't take this build status badge too seriously, please.
 I'm only building the standalone program on Travis CI, not the mex files.
 The badge still looks pretty though :)")

 This repository contains example programs for the use of [mex files](http://www.mathworks.com/help/matlab/matlab_external/introducing-mex-files.html) in Matlab on Linux and Mac OS X. I'm computing Fibonacci numbers in Matlab, Fortran, and C++.
-All of this works for both [GCC](https://gcc.gnu.org/) and Intel compilers.
+All of this works with [GCC](https://gcc.gnu.org/) and Intel compilers.

 ## Installation
 #### Fortran